cwulfman/abr-ontology/PRESENTATION_NOTES.md

 - **Green cells**: Required information / Analyzed state
 - **Empty cells**: Not required
 - **Red cells**: State not yet analyzed
-- **Gray cells**: Not applicable (state not analyzed)
+- **Gray cells**: Not applicable (state not analyzed because no ABR form available)
 - **Gray bottom row**: Summary statistics

-## Business Case for Rewrite

-### Current Situation
-The existing Rocky module likely handles state requirements through:
+## Recommendations
+The ontology is more than a source of data for a spreadsheet, however.
+It formalizes the analysis of state requirements into a machine-actionable form that can be used to improve Rocky's functionality.

+The ontology provides:
-- Hard-coded logic for each state
+- **Formal specification** of what each state requires
-- Difficult-to-maintain configuration files
-- Incomplete or outdated state requirements
-- Manual updates when state laws change

-### Proposed Approach
-A systematic rewrite based on this ontology would:
-1. **Use formal specifications** (the ontology) as the single source of truth
-2. **Generate forms dynamically** based on state requirements
-3. **Ensure completeness** - systematic approach catches all requirements
+- **Machine-readable format** that can drive the software directly
+- **Systematic coverage** ensuring no requirements are missed
-4. **Simplify maintenance** - update ontology, not code
+- **Easy maintenance** - update the ontology, not the code
-5. **Enable validation** - automatically verify forms collect all required data
+- **Testablity** - can automatically verify that all requirements are met
-6. **Support scalability** - easy to add remaining 16 states
+- **Scalablity** - easy to add new states or update existing ones

-### Return on Investment

-**Short-term benefits**:
-- Correct and complete forms for all 50 states
-- Reduced development and testing time
-- Fewer errors and user complaints

-**Long-term benefits**:
-- Easy updates when state laws change
-- Scalable to new requirements
-- Reusable ontology for other voting initiatives
-- Professional, systematic approach demonstrates OSET's technical capability

-## Questions & Answers

-**Q: Why do some states show "N/A" for everything?**
-A: Those 16 states haven't been analyzed yet.
-They need to be added to complete the system.

-**Q: Why do requirements vary so much across states?**
-A: Each state sets its own election laws and absentee ballot requirements.
-This variability is exactly why a systematic approach is needed.

-**Q: How does this help voters?**
-A: By ensuring Rocky collects exactly the information each state requires - no more, no less - we reduce errors and rejections of absentee ballot requests.

-**Q: What's next?**
-A:
-1. Complete analysis of remaining 16 states
-2. Design software architecture based on ontology
-3. Implement dynamic form generation
-4. Test with actual state forms
-5. Deploy updated Rocky module

----

-## Contact

-For technical questions about this analysis:
-- John Sebes, CIO, OSET Institute
-- [Contact information]

-For questions about Rock the Vote's absentee ballot program:
-- [Rock the Vote contact]